TP-NOTE(1) Version 1.21.5 | Tp-Note documentation

 -x DIRECTORY, --export=DIRECTORY

-Print the note as HTML rendition into DIRECTORY. -x - prints to stdout.
-The empty string, e.g. --export= or -x "", defaults to the directory where the note file resides.
+Prints the note as HTML rendition into DIRECTORY. ‘-x -’ prints to stdout.
+The empty string, e.g. ‘--export=’ or ‘-x ""’, defaults to the directory where the note file resides.
 No external text editor or viewer is launched.
-Can be combined with --batch to avoid popup error alert windows.
+Can be combined with ‘--batch’ to avoid popup error alert windows.

 --export-link-rewriting=MODE

-Choose how local links in the exported HTML file are written out: off, short or long (default).
-No link rewriting occurs, for the MODE off.
-The MODE short rewrites all local relative links to absolute links, whose base is the first parent directory containing the marker file .tpnote.toml (filename customizable).
+Chooses how local links in the exported HTML file are written out: ‘off’, ‘short’ or ‘long’ (default).
+No link rewriting occurs, for the MODEoff’.
+The MODEshort’ rewrites all local relative links to absolute links, whose base is the first parent directory containing the marker file ‘tpnote.toml’.
 NB, the directory of the marker file defines the base for all absolute local links in your Tp-Note file!
-The mode long rewrites all local links to absolute links whose base is the system’s root directory /.
+The mode ‘long’ rewrites all local links to absolute links whose base is the system’s root directory ‘/’.
 For relative local links this is performed by prepending the path to the note file.
-Absolute local links get the path to the marker file .tpnote.toml prepended.
-In case you do not place a .tpnote.toml file in a parent directory, the base for absolute local links in your note file is interpreted as /.
-The right mode to choose depends on how you view the resulting HTML: if you publish on a web server, then short is a good choice.
-If you view the HTML file directly in your web browser, better choose long.
-NB: You can also set this option via Tp-Note’s configuration file with the key arg_default.export_link_rewriting.
+Absolute local links get the path to the marker file ‘tpnote.toml’ prepended.
+In case you do not place a ‘tpnote.toml’ file in a parent directory, the base for absolute local links in your note file is interpreted as ‘/’.

 Tp-Note considers a text file to be a valid note file, if its: